betaglot/plantabeta/docs/Proposal.md

 - I've already made dozens of pages of designs for Plantbeta, but I haven't gotten the opportunity to implement them into a web app.
 - There are many other planting projects which I'd like to work with Quastuco to implement in the years to come, such as:
     - Paper flagging tape which doesn't fall off branches, so the flag is highly visible and therefore fewer flags are needed.
 Also the paper won't be as toxic to the earth as plastic flagging tape.
-    - Gloves which are specifically designed for planters.
+    - Gloves which are specifically designed for Planters.
     - Making a pro deal with Patagonia clothing.
     - Adding a section to Plantbeta for Supervisors.
     - Using AI to optimize planting.
     - Create a guide for Planter Instructors.
-    - Creating a position for a person who repairs planter's clothing and boots to increase their longevity.
-A torn stitch in a boot could be repaired before it grows and reduces a planter's performance.
+    - Creating a position for a person who repairs Planter's clothing and boots to increase their longevity.
+A torn stitch in a boot could be repaired before it grows and reduces a Planter's performance.

 ## So, how do we make this happen?